bjssacademy/bjssacademy/README.md

 Well done!
 Now you've mastered the basics of telling a computer what to do, you'll want to make sure your code can be read and used easily by other developers and colleagues.
 Read our [guide to clean code](https://github.com/bjssacademy/fundamentals-clean-code/tree/main) on taking the next step in your journey, from naming things well to being able to extract code blocks into their own methods and removing deeply-nested If statements.

 If you know you Java from your JavaScript, then maybe you want to explore [the Go programming language](https://github.com/bjssacademy/goinaday).
 Covering the basics of the language to the more powerful like goroutines.
+Or maybe you just want to [build your own API and perform CRUD operations on a database](https://github.com/bjssacademy/go-api-and-db/blob/main/readme.md) with minimal external packages?

 Maybe you're already using Go and want some challenges?
 We've got you covered with [Batttleships](https://github.com/bjssacademy/gobatttleships) and [time entries](https://github.com/bjssacademy/timeentries).
 The battleships challenge also forms part of our Advanced TDD course.